 Again this year, Middleton Six Sons Farm has hay for sale!
 Near the end of May, we’ll be ready to load you up or deliver (Monday through Saturday) Alfalfa in bales, Alfalfa Grass bundles and Teff Hay are available.
 Big bales are available if you prefer them.

-As always, we guarantee the quality of our hay —if it’s not acceptable, you can return it and we’ll replace it.
-Look for 2018 prices to be posted in May — or call 509.547.5668 for more information!
+As always, we guarantee the quality of our hay.
+If it’s not acceptable, you can return it and we’ll replace it.
+Call 509.547.5668 for more information!

 Every autumn, along about harvest time, Middleton Six Sons Farm hosts a fall festival geared to families – and especially to kids!
 For nearly a month, the big cornfield maze is open, the hayrides are rolling and kids can pick their favorite pumpkin right out of the field.

 Fresh Asparagus Stand